 The MCWC provides water to the North Base area and 160 service connections.
 The TCPUD provides municipal water to the McKinney-Quail Water Service Area, which serves the South Base area.
 The TCPUD Water Ordinance promulgates the rules, regulations, conditions of service, and rates for water service.
-The Project would be subject to TCPUD rules and regulations in effect at the time a water service application is made.
-Water Ordinance §3-4 (Customer Responsibilities) stipulates the following conditions that must be met for new developments to receive water service connection:
+Water Ordinance §3 stipulates the following conditions that must be met for new developments to receive water service connection: